-This Taco Sauce Recipe is mild and tangy.
-If you’re a fan of Taco Bell’s mild taco sauce, then give this one a try on your favorite Tex Mex recipe!
+This quick, homemade Taco Sauce Recipe is mild and tangy.
+If you’re a fan of Taco Bell’s mild sauce, then give this one a try on your favorite Tex Mex recipe!
 This is great on Ground Beef Tacos and delicious with Beef Burritos.
-Why not drizzle some on Baked Nachos?

 I think ya'll are starting to realize how much I love Mexican food!
 But what's not love, right?
 Ok, I did grow up on the Texas/Mexico border, so these flavors are as familiar to me as hamburgers and hotdogs are to most.